uiceds/project-team-ads/manuscript.md

 <p align="justify">
 To maintain accuracy, completeness, consistency, relevance, and validity, the dataset underwent a rigorous cleaning process, a crucial step before applying any machine learning algorithm.
 This process ensures that the data is processable and enables effective learning for accurate output.
 Given that the dataset was compiled from X diverse articles sourced from online libraries, there was a high likelihood of human error.
 However, since most of the dataset was collected by our team, missing values were nonexistent, eliminating the need for removal or imputation.
 Data cleaning addressed potential issues such as data entry errors, equipment malfunctions, or incomplete surveys.
 Outliers were identified, and upon examination, most were found to originate from articles published by sources with questionable academic reputations [@doi:10.1016/j.bsecv.2021.11.003; @doi:10.3390/ma15113929; @doi:10.3390/ma11122434; @zach2009; @doi:10.1016/j.matdes.2013.12.013; @doi:10.3390/buildings12010060; @doi:10.3390/ma12020267].
 These outliers were subsequently trimmed to prevent biased analysis and ensure data integrity.
 Following data cleaning, the refined dataset was split into training (80%) and testing sets (20%).
-Summary statistics for both are presented in Tables 1 and 2, providing a comprehensive foundation for reliable model development and evaluation.
+Summary statistics for both are presented in [Table 3](#Table 3) and [Table 4](#Table 4), providing a comprehensive foundation for reliable model development and evaluation.
 </p>

 <p align="center" id="Table 4"><strong>Table 3.
 Summary statistics of dataset set aside for ML model training.</strong></p>